leechseed/_setsunadev/_narratology_dir/narratology_overview_ai/_narratology_key_figures/_key_figures_marked_1/2_Genette_marked.md

    - Genette's work is deeply rooted in structuralism, and he contributed to the development of structuralist poetics.
 He applied structuralist methods to literary analysis, seeking to uncover the underlying structures that govern narrative and textual production.

 4. **The Concept of "Architext"**:
-   - Genette coined the term *"architext"* to describe the set of generic expectations that guide the interpretation of a text.
+   - {== elaborate more on architext ==}{>> comment <<} Genette coined the term *"architext"* to describe the set of generic expectations that guide the interpretation of a text.
 This concept, which he developed in *"The Architext: An Introduction"* (1992), explores how readers' assumptions about genre influence their understanding of a narrative.

 5. **Temporal Structures in Narrative**:
    - Beyond the concepts of order, duration, and frequency, Genette also explored how narratives manipulate time.
 His analysis of temporal structures has been applied to various narrative forms, including film, where the manipulation of time plays a crucial role in storytelling.